Tech-Module-Jan-2018-WeRule/programming-fundamentals/README.md

 Problem 4 -  Writing numbers from 1 to 20 on a separate lines

 Problem 1 - receives some info from the console about people and their phone numbers and print it.
 If info does not exist print message.

+Problem 2 - print a figure of asterisks